DogulS5/aws-clf-c02-notes/readme.md

 # Intro to AWS Web Services
 ## Intro
-- Amazon Elastic Compute Cloud (Amazon EC2) : It the server side of a client/server application, a type of virtual server.
+- Amazon Elastic Compute Cloud (Amazon EC2): It is the server side of a client/server application, a type of virtual server.
 - Pay for what you need

 ## Cloud computing
-- The on demand delivery (resources that a customer needs) of IT resrouces over the internet with pay as you go princing (pay based on the necessity)
+- The on-demand delivery (resources that a customer needs) of IT resources over the Internet with pay as you go pricing (pay based on necessity)

 # Compute in the cloud
 ## Intro
 - Multitenancy: Sharing underlying hardware between virtual machines.
-Hypervisor manager multitenancies which is manage by AWS
+Hypervisor manager multi tenancies which is manage by AWS

 ## Amazon EC2:
 - Handle: